Searching for a job

 These days, employers tend to hire people they know, or people who know people they know.

 Luck in job searching is no accident and you can do things to make your own luck.
 Networking in person and online can increase your chances of becoming known to an employer.
 The vast majority of job openings are unadvertised, part of the "hidden" job market.
+See the section Looking for a job - unadvertised vacancies.

 Many employers are seeking their next employee BEFORE they need them.